Restaurants

 1628 Gamma Road, Farmers Branch

-The restaurant is one of 24 barbecue joints to make Texas' Michelin Guide.
-The only problem we have with this exceptional spot is that it's open just four days a week.
+The restaurant was one of 24 barbecue joints to make Texas’ inaugural Michelin Guide.
+The only problem we have with this exceptional spot is that it’s open just four days a week.

 Special Award, Exceptional Cocktails Award

 The bar program at Rye on Lower Greenville was awarded for its exceptional cocktail program.
-The restaurant and bar are noted for genuine hospitality and an "especially impressive" beverage selection.
+The restaurant and bar are noted for genuine hospitality and an “especially impressive” beverage selection.
 Next door is the speakeasy Apothechcary, which is also a gem.
-The restaurant is on our Top 100 Restaurants list and is noted for its variety of dishes, from Texas-raised Wagyu beef hot dog to Cacio e Pepe.
-The tasting menu is noted in Michelin as an "extensive affair."
+Rye is one of our Top 50 Restaurants and is noted for its diverse range of dishes, from Texas-raised Wagyu beef hot dogs to Cacio e Pepe.
+The tasting menu is noted in Michelin as an “extensive affair.”

 The charcuterie and fromage board at Mercat Bistro.